transloadit/uppy/website/src/docs/dashboard.md

 ### `closeModalOnClickOutside: false`

 Set to true to automatically close the modal when the user clicks outside of it.

+### `closeAfterFinish: false`

+Set to true to automatically close the modal when all current uploads are complete.
+You can use this together with the [`allowMultipleUploads: false`](/docs/uppy#allowMultipleUploads-true) option in Uppy Core to create a smooth experience when uploading a single (batch of) file(s).

 ### `disablePageScrollWhenModalOpen: true`